Research Updated Medically Reviewed 11 min read

 United Kingdom

-The UK has been the most active regulator, with the Office for Product Safety and Standards (OPSS) issuing more than 21 recalls by March 2026.
+The UK has been the most active regulator, with the Office for Product Safety and Standards (OPSS) issuing 37 asbestos-tagged recalls in the 2026 wave from 27 January to 7 May.
 OPSS published an advisory on March 2, 2026, recommending that retailers test sand-containing consumer goods using scanning and transmission electron microscopy (SEM/TEM) methods.

 Major UK recalls announced in 2026 include:

-• Colour Day Sand Art Activity Kit (sold on Amazon and eBay)
+• Colour Day Sand Art Activity Kit (Amazon and eBay)

 Affected retailers were instructed to remove the products from shelves, notify customers, and offer refunds.
 OPSS maintains a public list of recalled products on its official website.